jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 <a name="q20"></a>
 ### Which browser should I use?

-Bluemix DevOps Services supports the latest version these browsers:
+Bluemix DevOps Services supports the latest version of these browsers:

 <div class="jh-columns">
 	<div class="f_left google-chrome pts pbs mrxs ">